Sustainable fishing: Carrefour reaffirms and strengthens its responsible commitment

 This Norwegian supply channel, established in 1995 and now expanded to include Carrefour’s entire selection of fresh salmon, provides for total traceability of Carrefour salmon up to the time it reaches stores.
 All production sites and operations are being audited by an independent firm.
 In addition, the products comply with especially stringent specifications.

-Carrefour has always strived to ensure that its seafood meets high standards for product quality and safety, notably through its Origin and Quality networks.
+Carrefour has always strived to ensure that its seafood meets high standards for product quality and safety, notably through its Quality Line.
 Carrefour has likewise been committed for more than a decade to reducing the impact of its operations at the source and promoting responsible fishing.
 The company maintains a long-term partnership with WWF France and has embraced the MSC certification initiative.
 Moreover, in 2007 Carrefour adopted a plan for gradually discontinuing its sales of deep-sea fish.